backand/docs/source/includes/_integrations.md

 });

 ```

-Replace 'your object name' with the object associated with the action you created and 'your destination phone number' with a vaild phone number (when using Twilio trial account you first need to validate this phone number)

-Once this is done, you'll be able to easily trigger SMS via Twilio using Backand's custom action API.
+Next, add the client-side JavaScript code to your app's code base.
+Replace `<your object name>` with the object associated with the action you created and `<your destination phone number>` with a vaild phone number (when using Twilio trial account you first need to validate this phone number), Once this is done, you'll be able to easily trigger SMS via Twilio using Backand's custom action API.

 ## Netmera
 Netmera is a cloud based service that can be used to send Push Notifications to various platforms, among other services such as Exception reporting.
-It offers a friendly site where campaigns ()push notifications) can be managed and customized and a REST API to send push notifications automatically.
+It offers a friendly site where campaigns (push notifications) can be managed and customized and a REST API to send push notifications automatically.
 In this guide you can find out how to get started on Netmera and send push notifications with Backand.

 ### Get Started with Netmera
 1. Register to Netmera
 2. Download the Netmera SDK from [here](https://netmera.readme.io/docs/android-sdk-download) or their [starter app](https://cp.netmera.com/nm/admin/sdkDownload/overview/android/final?isNewProject=true).